bialx/chess/README.md

-# ♞ CHESS ANALYZE ♘
+# ♞ CHESS ANALYZER ♘

 Tool to analyse game played on lichess.
 The idea is to gather as much data as we can on a player